KevinKaluzny/prework/README.md

 # Prework

+## Description

-This was my first project in the "Frontend React" course.
-It is a simple one-page website built with HTML, CSS and SCSS.
+This one-page website was my first project in the "Frontend React" course.
+It is a simple portfolio and has a pretty and original design.

+## Used Technologies

+- HTML
+- CSS
+- SCSS

 ## Version